spookyTanya/frontend-component-task/README.md

 # Component
-Estimated task time 4h. (possibly more or less).
+Estimated task time **4h.** (possibly more or less).
 Please commit gradually to see progress of task completion.
+Please use React (in away you want), CSS/SCSS/less/Styled components does not matter

 Main objective:
 ![role](materials/role-module.png)